-&#8220;The Christians of a given locality are members of the Church of that locality, by virtue of the word of God, and not of their own will.&#8221;
+"The Christians of a given locality are members of the Church of that locality, by virtue of the word of God, and not of their own will."

-&#8220;All Christians, then, in every part of the earth, where there are any, are members of the same Church, whether they know it or not; for the Bible does not recognize any other division of the universal Church but that of place or time&#8212; that division, in a word, which renders communion of believers amongst themselves impossible.&#8221;|
+"All Christians, then, in every part of the earth, where there are any, are members of the same Church, whether they know it or not; for the Bible does not recognize any other division of the universal Church but that of place or time -- that division, in a word, which renders communion of believers amongst themselves impossible."¦

 I do not admit that the word of God recognizes members of a local church.
-This is a truth which Air.
-Rochat himself has recognized.
+This is a truth which Mr. Rochat himself has recognized.
 We are members of the body of Christ, which is a perfectly different idea.
 I confine myself now to pointing it out, without dwelling upon it longer.

-Mr. M. admits that the Bible does not recognize any other
+Mr. M. admits that the *Bible does not recognize any other*

-| It is good that the reader should give heed to this word &#8220;baptized&#8221; in connection with the question, &#8220;What is the Church?&#8221; John the baptist said, &#8220;He shall baptize you with the Holy Ghost and with fire.&#8221; After His resurrection the Lord Jesus says to His disciples, &#8220;Ye shall be baptized with the Holy Ghost not many days hence.&#8221; Pentecost therefore was that baptism.
+¦ It is good that the reader should give heed to this word "baptized" in connection with the question, "What is the Church?"
+John the baptist said, "He shall baptize you with the Holy Ghost and with fire."
+After His resurrection the Lord Jesus says to His disciples, 'Ye shall be baptized with the Holy Ghost not many days hence."
+Pentecost therefore was that baptism.
 It is by this means then that we have been formed into one body.
 The Church, its unity, its existence as a body, all that is therefore the result of the descent of the Holy Ghost here below, of the baptism of the day of Pentecost.
 This is the unity, the body, the Church, which the word recognizes, and it recognizes no other.
 It is certain that the completeness of it shall be manifested in the day of Christ; but that which the word of God recognizes as the body, the unity, the Church, is that which is formed where the Holy Ghost is, that is, on the earth.
 As God, the Holy Ghost is everywhere.
 By His divine power, He will keep for glory the very dust of the blessed (@Romans 8: 11).
 But as, whilst He was God, the Son descended here below, and that, with respect to the ways of God, His place was on the earth, so also the Holy Ghost has come down, and His place is on the earth.
 He speaks what He has heard.
-He forms the unity.When once, by the grace of God, one has laid hold of this truth through faith, all becomes clear.
-This universal invisible Church, and arguments like those of Mr. Monsell, all this has&#8212;and for ever&#8212;lost all its force.
+He forms the unity. <p>When once, by the grace of God, one has laid hold of this truth through faith, all becomes clear.
+This universal invisible Church, and arguments like those of Mr. Monsell, all this has -- and for ever -- lost its force.

-| Page 19.
+¦ Page 19.

 {160}

-*division than that of places.|* That there are local churches (that is to say the gatherings of all the Christians of a place) is a truth which we all admit.
+*division than that of places*.¦ That there are local churches (that is to say the gatherings of all the Christians of a place) is a truth which we all admit.
 I say then that, if Mr. M. recognizes others, he does it knowingly.

 This is how he presents the principle of brethren on the subject: